Spoke Dispatch Route Planner: Review and Alternatives

 - Optimoroute is good for specific use cases like multi-day routing and routes that return to a depot during a route.

-- Route4Me is highly customizable, but its route optimization is lackluster and the costs can mount up fast.
+- Route4Me is highly customizable, but its route optimization is lackluster and it has been getting increasingly expensive.

-Circuit for Teams is a popular route planning app for delivery services and couriers — but is it a good fit for your business?
-In this review we’ll look at where the Circuit app is great, where it’s lacking, what kinds of business needs it’s best for, and some alternatives.
+Spoke Dispatch is a popular route planning app for delivery services and couriers — but is it a good fit for your business?
+In this review we’ll look at where Spoke is great, where it’s lacking, what kinds of business needs it’s best for, and some alternatives.

-- Circuit Route Planner is a standalone route planner app for smartphones, aimed at individual delivery drivers.
+- Spoke Route Planner is a standalone mobile route planner app, aimed at individual delivery drivers.

-- Circuit for Teams is a desktop app for businesses that plan and dispatch routes for multiple drivers.
+- Spoke Dispatch is a desktop app for businesses that plan and dispatch routes for multiple drivers.

-- Circuit Package Tracker is a portal where consumers anywhere in the world can track the delivery status of their packages.
+- Spoke Package Tracker is a portal where consumers anywhere in the world can track the delivery status of their packages.

-In this review we’re focusing on products for delivery businesses that have multiple drivers, which means Circuit for Teams.
+In this review we’re focusing on products for delivery businesses that have multiple drivers, which means Spoke Dispatch (Circuit for Teams).
 If you’re a solo driver, check out our review of the best route planning apps for iPhone and Android instead.

 What should you look for in route planning and delivery management software?